guidanoli/yadsl/graph/README.md

 ### Set library

 The `set.test.out` executable provides a very easy to use interface for testing the basic functionalities.
-The parameters you provide is a list of numbers you either add to the set (the number itself) or remove from the set (a `-` (minus sign) followed by the number).
+The parameters you provide is a list of numbers you either add to the set (the number itself) or remove from the set (a `-` (minus sign) followed by the number) or check if it is contained (a `?` (question mark) followed by the number).

 ``` bash
 $ ./set.test.out